Organized crime: Corporate crime

 Corporate crime refers to crimes committed either by a corporation (i.e., a business entity having a separate legal personality from the natural persons that manage its activities), or by individuals that may be identified with a corporation or other business entity (see vicarious liability and corporate liability).
 Corporate crimes are motivated by either the individuals desire or the corporations desire to increase profits.
 The cost of corporate crimes to United States taxpayers is about $500 billion.
 Note that some forms of corporate corruption may not actually be criminal if they are not specifically illegal under a given system of laws.
 For example, some jurisdictions allow insider trading.
 The different businesses that organized crime figures have been known to operate is vast, including but not limited to pharmacies, import-export companies, check-cashing stores, tattoo parlors, zoos, online dating sites, liquor stores, motorcycle shops, banks, hotels, ranches and plantations, electronic stores, beauty salons, real estate companies, daycares, framing stores, taxicab companies, phone companies, shopping malls, jewelry stores, modeling agencies, dry cleaners, pawn shops, pool halls, clothing stores, freight companies, charity foundations, youth centers, recording studios, sporting goods stores, furniture stores, gyms, insurance companies, security companies, law firms, and private military companies.
+One example of this is a tequila factory in Mexico collaborating with the organized crime group CJNG.